Bringing a baby into the world is a daunting task at the best of times – and the COVID-19 pandemic has not made it any easier for parents-to-be.

 “I think in some ways these online education classes enable us to be connected when we are in separate spaces,” he added.

-San midwife and lactation specialist Alison Edgecombe said the Nourish Baby program complements in-person classes usually offered during pregnancy and while staying on the maternity ward.
+San midwife and lactation specialist Alison Edgecombe said the Nourish Baby program complements in-person classes usually offered during pregnancy and while staying on the maternity ward at New South Wales’ largest private hospital.

 “It empowers people to make informed decisions.
 There is a lot of information out there and you have people telling you different things.